paithiov909/skiagd/README.md

 and specify painting attributes via `paint()`.
 Here we set the colour to `"white"`, the line width to `3` pixels and use `PointMode$Polygon` to connect successive points.
-And finally, we call `draw_img()` to render the picture on the current device.
+And finally, we call `draw_img()` to render the picture on the current graphics device.

 ### Showcase